 Though it may not be as well-known as Paris, London or Rome, Stockholm is one of the most beautiful cities in Europe – and it’s not to be missed.
-The Swedish capital stretches across 14 islands, with more than 30 percent of the city made up of waterways and another 30 percent made up of parks and green spaces.
+The capital of Sweden stretches across 14 islands, with more than 30 percent of the city made up of waterways and another 30 percent made up of parks and green spaces.

 Just beyond Stockholm is the Stockholm Archipelago, which has more than 24,000 islands.
 This island world is the size of Connecticut, and it’s the summer playground for many Swedes.